kenourax/docs/contributions.md

 <a name="core-development-discussion"></a>
 ## Core Development Discussion

-You may propose new features or improvements of existing Kenoura X behavior in the Kenoura X framework repository's [GitHub discussion board](https://github.com/kenoura/framework/discussions).
+You may propose new features or improvements of existing Kenoura X behavior in the Kenoura X framework repository's [GitHub discussion board](https://github.com/kenourax/framework/discussions).
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

-Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [Kenoura X Discord server](https://discord.gg/kenoura).
-Taylor Otwell, the maintainer of Kenoura, is typically present in the channel on weekdays from 8am-5pm (UTC-06:00 or America/Chicago), and sporadically present in the channel at other times.
+Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [Kenoura X Discord server](https://discord.gg/kenoura). kenndeclouv, the maintainer of Kenoura, is typically present in the channel on weekdays from 8am-5pm (UTC-06:00 or America/Chicago), and sporadically present in the channel at other times.

 <a name="which-branch"></a>
 ## Which Branch?